What VPN Types are Supported By Azure

 Can I update my policy-based VPN gateway to route-based?

-No, it’s not possible to update your policy-based VPN gateway to route based.
+No, updating your policy-based VPN gateway to route-based is impossible.
 But you can delete it and recreate a new one in around 60 minutes.

 Is a VPN gateway a virtual network gateway?

-A VPN gateway is a type of virtual network gateway that helps to send the encrypted traffic between various virtual networks as well as between a virtual network and your on-premises location across a public connection.
+A VPN gateway is a type of virtual network gateway that helps send encrypted traffic between various virtual networks and between a virtual network and your on-premises location across a public connection.

 Is Azure VPN free?

-You can only set the Virtual network free of cost.
-But Microsoft will charge you based on the amount of provision time of the gateway while connecting on-premises and other virtual networks in Azure.
+You can only set up the Virtual network free of cost.
+However, Microsoft will charge you based on the provision time of the gateway when connecting on-premises and other virtual networks in Azure.

 What are Azure Point-To-Site VPN Limitations

-For the complete information, check out the Gateway SKUs by tunnel, connection, and throughput section here.
+For complete information, check out the Gateway SKUs by tunnel, connection, and throughput section here.

 Conclusion

-Well, here in this article, we have discussed What VPN Types are Supported By Azure or VPN Types that are Supported By Azure, and then we discussed a few FAQs related to VPN.
+Well, here in this article, we have discussed what VPN types are supported by Azure? or types of VPN in Azure, and then we discussed a few FAQs related to VPN.